bharatsonwane/team-orbit/backend/docs/development/DEVELOPMENT.md

 ### Class-based Services

-The Lokvani backend has migrated to class-based services for better organization:
+The TeamOrbit backend has migrated to class-based services for better organization:

 ```typescript
 // src/services/lookup.service.ts